The earth is the LORD'S, and all it contains, The world, and those who dwell in it.Psalm 24:1(NASB)

-No wonder the morning stars sang together and all the sons of God shouted for joy when earth's foundations were laid; the seas burst from the womb of the morning and the chains of the Pleiades were secured.
-But herbs and grass; fruit and trees; birds of the air, fish of the sea and every living creature soon filled the earth and were instructed to be fruitful and multiply - together with man, who was built from the dust of the earth in the image and likeness of God - Who breathed His own life into the heart of man.
+No wonder the morning stars sang together and all the sons of God shouted for joy when earth's foundations were laid, the seas burst from the womb of the morning, and the chains of the Pleiades were secured.
+But herbs and grass, fruit and trees, birds of the air, fish of the sea, and every living creature soon filled the earth and were instructed to be fruitful and multiply.
+Man was also told to be fruitful and multiply and was given dominion over the whole earth.
+He was built from the dust of the earth in the image and likeness of God - Who breathed His own life into the heart of man.

 David was right to praise the Lord and ponder over the magnificence of His Person and plans.
 He was correct to acknowledge the sovereignty of God and greatness of His Being.
 Let us never forget to rejoice that the earth and everything in it... the world and all its inhabitants, belong to the Lord.
 Let us remember that He was the One Who laid the foundation on the seas and established it on the rivers.

-Heavenly Father, how we praise and thank You that YOU are the great King of glory and Lord of hosts, Who created the world and everything in it.
-May we never forget to rejoice that our names are written in heaven, for You are our Maker and Redeemer and by the blood of Christ have been saved.
+Heavenly Father, how I praise and thank You that You are the great King of glory and Lord of hosts Who created the world and everything in it.
+May I never forget to rejoice that my name is written in heaven, for You are my Maker and Redeemer and by the blood of Christ I have been saved.
 Praise Your Holy name, AMEN.